BaxoPlenty/quebec/README.md

 The documentation can be found here: https://baxoplenty.gitbook.io/quebec-docs

+It contains important information as well as usage, setup and other guides.

 ## 🧪 Example Setup

 You can find an example setup using Rojo here: https://github.com/BaxoPlenty/quebec-rojo-setup